 - 15.2.1 Leave of Absence Right to Return: Teachers on leaves of absence for less than one year have the right to return to a position at their sites, (unless the teacher has waived his/her right to return to the position), but not necessarily to the same position.
-Also see leaves of absence provisions as outlined in Article 11, Leaves of Absence. - 15.2.2 No Limitation: Teachers requesting a transfer and teachers who are excessed and unassigned are not limited to the number of sites with which they may interview. - 15.2.3 Online Posting System: All teachers who are interested in being considered for posted positions will log into the online posting system and apply for those positions at specific locations. - 15.2.4 Valid License Required: Licensed staff must hold the appropriate valid license through the school year for which they are applying in order to be considered for positions.

-15.2.5 Excessed Teachers:
+Also see leaves of absence provisions as outlined in Article 11, Leaves of Absence. - 15.2.2 No Limitation: Teachers requesting a transfer and teachers who are excessed and unassigned are not limited to the number of sites with which they may interview. - 15.2.3 Online Posting System: All teachers who are interested in being considered for posted positions will log into the online posting system and apply for those positions at specific locations. - 15.2.4 Valid License Required: Licensed staff must hold the appropriate valid license through the school year for which they are applying in order to be considered for positions. - 15.2.5 Excessed Teachers: - a.

-- a.
 Definition: Excessed status exists when there is a reduction in staffing at a school or site or when a teacher returns from a leave of absence of one (1) year or more; or when a teacher waives their right to return to a site prior to going on a leave of one (1) year.
 Because school programs are unique, it is important that teachers make informed decisions regarding their teaching assignments.
-To assure that excessed teachers apply for positions that fit their interests, experience, training, and skills, they shall participate in the interview process. - b.
+To assure that excessed teachers apply for positions that fit their interests, experience, training, and skills, they shall participate in the interview process.
+This process of excessing is a separate process from layoff.

+b.
 Staff Reductions: When staff reductions occur at the building, all teachers shall be canvassed in seniority order within their specific licensure area/department to determine which teachers shall be excessed.
-The least senior teacher in the specific licensure areas/departments shall be excessed from the building if more senior teacher(s) decline
+The least senior teacher in the specific licensure areas/departments shall be excessed from the site/building if one or more senior teacher(s) decline the option of volunteering to be excessed.
+Teachers who are excessed from a school or site due to a reduction in staffing shall participate in the interview process.